naveenprakash74/InnovateIND/README.md

 # InnovateIND
-# Collision sensing car to avoid road accidents in fog
+# Collision sensing Vehicle to avoid road accidents in fog